nicklockwood/GZIP/README.md

 Installation
 --------------

 To use the GZIP category in an app, just drag the category files (test files and assets are not needed) into your project and import the header file into any class where you wish to make use of the GZIP functionality.
-You will also need to include the libz.dylib.
+There is no need to include the libz.dylib, as GZIP locates it automatically at runtime.

 NSData Extensions